 Dionisius A. Agius Prize

-Applications for the 2023 Dionisius A. Agius Prize are now closed.
-It will be open again for entries in late 2024.
+Applications for the 2025 Dionisius A. Agius Prize are now open.

 Biennially, the Society awards a book prize, named for the founder and first president of the Society, Prof. Dionisius A. Agius, for a distinguished first book in the field of Medieval Mediterranean Studies.